phalcon/blog/data/posts/2015/08/2015-08-24-phalcon-2-1-beta-released.md

 Service resolve overriding
 --------------------------
-If an object is returned after firing the event beforeServiceResolve in Phalcon\\Di this overrides the default service localization process:
+If an object is returned after firing the event beforeServiceResolve in Phalcon\\Di, this returned instance overrides the default service localization process.
+The following example shows how to override the creation of the service 'response' from a custom plugin:

 ```php
 use Phalcon\Http\Response;